Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Flags and permutations

-Of course, the equation above is only a set-theoretic definition.
-To give a scheme-theoretic definition, translate each inequality into a bound on the rank of the bundle map $\cQ^b \to \cH / \cP^a$, trivialize this bundle map locally, and consider the scheme defined by all the minors of appropriate size in the matrix trivializing the bundle map, which is independent of the choice of trivialization.
-Alternatively, one can bound the rank of the difference map $\cP^a \oplus \cQ^b \to \cH$, which results in the same ideal (this can be seen by representing this map in block form and comparing its minors to those of $\cQ^b \to \cH / \cP^a$), and makes the symmetry evident.
-The scheme structure on $D_\sigma$ is the intersection of these schemes.
+The equation above is only a set-theoretic definition.
+To give a scheme-theoretic definition, translate each inequality into a bound on the rank of the bundle map $\cQ^b \to \cH / \cP^a$, trivialize this bundle map locally, and consider the scheme defined by all the minors of appropriate size in the matrix representation.
+Equivalently, one can bound the rank of the difference map $\cP^a \oplus \cQ^b \to \cH$.

 Although there are a priori $d^2$ inequalities imposed in Equation \ref{eq:dsigmaComplete}, many of them are redundant.
-For example, if $r^\sigma(a,b) = r^\sigma(a+1,b)$ or $r^\sigma(a,b) = r^\sigma(a-1,b)-1$, then the bound on $\dim (\cP^a)_x \cap (\cQ^b)_x$ is redundant.
 A minimal set of rank conditions is provided by the \emph{essential set}, defined in \cite{fultonSchubert}.
-Translated into our notation, this set is